SASTECODERS6969/DHANANJAY_REP2/README.md

-JOURNAL
+# JOURNAL

-A Repository with loads of stuff worthy to be researched upon.
+A Repository with loads of stuff worthy to be researched & discussed upon.

-Topics Included:
+Topics Include:
 - Theoretical Physics
 - Computer Science
 - The Science behind Vehicles
-- Philosophy
 - Electronics